atomictraveller/lofihifi/README.md

 # lofihifi

-you can download the .exe and the example.dat and hifi your files immediately.. options > open data, load example.dat (previously trained data file) file > open wav recorded from riffusion to enhance options > apply hifi file > save wav (or spacebar to play)
+you can download the .exe and the example.dat and hifi your files immediately.. options > open data, load example.dat (previously trained data file)\n file > open wav recorded from riffusion to enhance\n options > apply hifi\n file > save wav (or spacebar to play)

-you can train data on your own full spectrum audio files.. i recommend combining full program audio with some single voice instruments to train simple phase relations - file > open wav you want to train with options > new data
+you can train data on your own full spectrum audio files..<br>
+i recommend combining full program audio with some single voice instruments to train simple phase relations - file > open wav you want to train with options > new data